Jianningli/MIA/source/README.md

 ### Boundary (Surface) Constrained Loss Function for Volumetric Shape Completion
 the boundary loss implementation is adapted from [@LIVIAETS/boundary-loss](https://github.com/LIVIAETS/boundary-loss).
-All credits go to the original author(s).

 #### Euclidean Distance Transform (EDT) of a ground truth implant, viewed in axial, sagittal and coronal plane: